 Zuckerberg testifies at trial accusing social media firms of addicting kids to their platforms

-- Mark Zuckerberg testified before a jury in a Los Angeles trial about accusations that Meta's social media platforms addict children and harm their mental health.
+- Mark Zuckerberg testified at a trial addressing allegations that Meta's social media platforms deliberately addict children and harm their mental health, marking his first time answering such questions before a jury.

 Coverage Details